Quantum estimation bound of Gaussian matrix permanent: Introduction

-The rest of the paper is structured as follows: First, we transform the Ryser formula to a sum of $N$-th power of binary functions.
-A multiplicative error protocol with the LCU technique is discussed.
-Then, we show that a matrix permanent can be approximately cast into the sum of quantum overlap integrals.
-The additive error protocol is followed.
-Finally, after presenting quantum circuits for estimating a matrix permanent with an additive error using the Hadamard test, we discuss the implications of our findings and conclude the paper.
+The paper's structure is as follows: First, we transform the Ryser formula into a sum of $N$-th power of binary functions.
+Then, we demonstrate that a matrix permanent can be approximately represented as a quantum overlap integral, followed by the additive error analysis with real RGMs.
+Finally, we discuss the implications of our findings and conclude the paper.